tidwall/gjson/SYNTAX.md

 *Note: Custom modifiers are not yet available in the Rust version*

-### Multipaths
+### Multi-paths

 Starting with v1.3.0, GJSON added the ability to join multiple paths together to form new documents.
 Wrapping comma-separated paths between `[...]` or `{...}` will result in a new array or object, respectively.

-For example, using the given multipath:
+For example, using the given multi-path:

 ```
 {name.first,age,"the_murphys":friends.#(last="Murphy")#.first}